httpie/cli/docs/README.md

 ### Reading headers from a file

 You can read headers from a file by using the `:@` operator.
 This would also effectively strip the newlines from the end.
-See [#file-based-separators] for more examples.
+See [file based separators](#file-based-separators) for more examples.

 ```bash
 $ http pie.dev/headers X-Data:@files/text.txt